liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[――――\]

 Most people who hated Emilia had the same views as Musica and the others.
-However, these people would not going to riot to get Emilia to withdraw from the Royal Selection.
+However, these people were not going to riot to get Emilia to withdraw from the Royal Selection.

 They would just do nothing, thinking that the silver-haired half-elf had